We offer students a 9 weeks practical entrepreneurship academy together with our partner universities in Uganda and Rwanda.

 Week 6: Minimum Viable Product

-After conducting solution interviews with the paper prototype, students are guided to build the first minimum version of their product to collect further customer feedback.
+After conducting solution interviews with the paper prototype, students build the first minimum version of their product to collect further customer feedback.

 Week 7: Business Modelling